**BREAKING NEWS** Fee-Free Traineeships Extended to 30 June 2027. Click here to see how your business can benefit!

 FAQ’s

-All students are offered the opportunity to apply for Recognition of Prior Learning (RPL).
+All students can apply for Recognition of Prior Learning (RPL) !

-As a form of assessment, RPL uses a process known as competency-based assessment.
-Please ensure you read and understand how this works and how to have your skills and knowledge recognised.
+RPL uses competency-based assessment.
+Review the process to understand how to have your skills and knowledge recognised.

-These assessments vary depending on the unit within the qualification and can include the following:
+They vary depending on the units and may include the following:

 • Written tasks and/or case studies.